Data Risk Management: Framework, Assessment & Strategies

 6. EasyDMARC Phishing Link Checker

-EasyDMARC offers a free URL scanner as part of their email authentication platform.
+EasyDMARC offers a URL scanner as part of their email authentication platform.
 The tool checks URLs against known phishing databases, analyzes domain characteristics, and provides a risk score.

 7. PhishTool